Section 'Sub' Navigation:

 - Revealed marine algae as rich sources of structurally novel eicosanoids related to human prostaglandins and leukotrienes.

-- Discovered and determined the structure and properties of several promising anticancer agents, such as curacin A, from marine cyanobacteria.
+- Discovered and determined the structure and properties of several promising anticancer agents, such as curacin A, and carmaphycin A, from marine cyanobacteria.

 - Discovery of structurally novel neurotoxins from marine cyanobacteria and characterization of their mechanisms of action.

 - Characterized the biosynthesis of important pharmaceutical leads from marine cyanobacteria at the chemical, biochemical and genetic levels.

 Kleigrewe, K., et al. (2015) "Combining Mass Spectrometric Metabolic Profiling with Genomic Analysis: A Powerful Approach for Discovering Natural Products from Cyanobacteria."
 J Nat Prod 78: 1671-1682.

 - More than thirty years experience in drug discovery from natural products, focusing on marine natural products.